Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 • add light shade with a parasol or sail

-Simple tip: The most effective detail is often a large pot.
+Simple tip: The most effective detail is often the large pot.
 It adds volume and makes the terrace feel more established, even with little furniture.

 Colors and materials to prioritize

-The Mediterranean style favors colors that react well to the sun.
-Too cool whites can be dazzling, whereas an off-white or stone tone appears softer.
-Terracotta warms the space, olive adds greenery, and matte black helps to structure without excessively modernizing.
+The Mediterranean style loves colors that react well to the sun.
+Too cool whites can be dazzling, while an off-white or stone tone appears softer.
+Terracotta adds warmth, olive brings in greenery, and matte black helps to structure without modernizing excessively.

-For materials, anything with a visible texture is interesting: braided rugs, terracotta pots, slightly weathered wood, outdoor canvas cushions, ceramic platters.
-Mixing them adds depth without needing many objects.
+For materials, anything with a visible texture is interesting: braided rug, terracotta pot, slightly weathered wood, outdoor canvas cushion, ceramic tray.
+The mix adds relief without needing to add many objects.

 Element Good choice Why it works To avoid